scorttt/swiss-ostw/README.md

  An Overwatch workshop mode built on [OSTW](https://github.com/ItsDeltin/Overwatch-Script-To-Workshop) to provide a slew of movie making features for Overwatch content creators

 ## Features
-- Timeline for easy visualizations of dummy bot playback and camera pathing
+- Timeline for easy visualizations of dummy bot playback and camera pathing (WIP)
     - Cursor navigation
     - Controls
         - Play